codeismine/go-design-pattern/README.md

   ![Abstract Factory Solution 1](./img/abstract-factory/solution1.png)

-  <p style="text-align: center; font-style: italic; font-size: 12px;">All variants of the same object must be moved to a single class hierarchy.</p>
+  > All variants of the same object must be moved to a single class hierarchy.

   The next move is to declare the Abstract Factory—an interface with a list of creation methods for all products that are part of the product family (for example, `createChair`, `createSofa` and `createCoffeeTable`).
 These methods must return abstract product types represented by the interfaces we extracted previously: `Chair`, `Sofa`, `CoffeeTable` and so on.

   ![Abstract Factory Solution 2](./img/abstract-factory/solution2.png)

-  <p style="text-align: center; font-style: italic; font-size: 12px;">Each concrete factory corresponds to a specific product variant.</p>
+  > Each concrete factory corresponds to a specific product variant.

   Now, how about the product variants?
 For each variant of a product family, we create a separate factory class based on the `AbstractFactory` interface.
 A factory is a class that returns products of a particular kind.
 For example, the `ModernFurnitureFactory` can only create `ModernChair`, `ModernSofa` and `ModernCoffeeTable` objects.